Sonictherocketman/johnny-cache/README.md

 This caching proxy is meant to be a forward proxy between your servers and the public internet.
 Responses from any requests are heavily cached using a variety of methods.

 Johnny Cache also supports persisting the request cache across restarts with no additional configuration.
+Persisted caches are backed by either Redis (for shared caches) or a local file cache (default).

 ## Supported Caching Methods